crystal-lang/rfcs/0002-execution-contexts.md

     end
   end

-  # the following methods can be called from whatever context and must thrad
+  # the following methods can be called from whatever context and must be thread
   # safe (even ST):

   abstract def spawn(name : String?, &block) : Fiber